December 31, 2011

 Through blogging, I have met and followed a HUGE network of fitness gurus through a company called FitFluential.
 I encourage anyone checking out this page to become a member (totally free!) for health + fitness inspiration, recipes, workouts, and all over “I can do this!” motivations and attitudes.

-I am extremely honored to be named a FitFluential Ambassador, a Sweat Pink Ambassador, and an IDEA Inspired Blogger.
-I encourage you to join in on the party too by following the hashtags #FitFluential #sweatpink and #ideaworld on your social media channels!
+I am extremely honored to be named a FitFluential Ambassador, a Sweat Pink Ambassador, a POPSUGAR Select Fitness Blogger and an IDEA Inspired Blogger.
+I encourage you to join in on the party too by following the hashtags #FitFluential and #sweatpink on your social media channels!

 Below you will find the workouts and training programs I enjoy the most.
 As always, these are the things that work best for me.

-*Please be sure to read my Disclaimer before attempting any new workout or making changes in your diet!
+*Please read my Disclaimer before attempting any new workout or making changes in your diet!

 At-Home Workouts (Little or No Equipment Needed):

 Group exercise is my favorite way to break a sweat.
 I used to teach barre classes in Orlando and hope to return to the front of the class soon!
 I’m still getting used to the different types of studios and classes offered in my (new-ish) city, but here are the specialty classes I’ve tried thus far.

 Own a studio or want me to come take and review a group fitness or small group training class?
 Email me at firstname.lastname@example.org.